-On the basis of this simple analogy, Baltag et al. (2010) prove results like the following, making connections very tight:
+On the basis of this simple analogy, [83] prove results like the following, making connections very tight:

 Theorem 3.8.
 Public announcement-style eliminative update is a universal method: for any learning function, there exists a plausibility order that encodes the successive learning states as current beliefs.
 The same is true, taking observations as events of soft information, for radical upgrade of plausibility orders.